Adnan's Pro Blog - Cyclocross Basics Part 1.

 Summer is fading into a warm memory and fall is here.
 What’s a rider to do?
 Cyclocross, of course!
 If you are not familiar with cyclocross (CX for short), it is a type of bike racing that features a course with mixed terrain like pavement, dirt trails, grass, steep hills and random obstacles.
 The obstacles sometimes require a rider to dismount, navigate the tricky section and then jump back on the bike.
 Cyclocross races are usually run in laps with most races lasting for 30-60 minutes.
 You can check out a sample CX race here.
 It is crazy fun and addicting.
-The atmosphere has been compared to party with bikes!
+The atmosphere has been compared to a party with bikes!

 Cyclocross is really all about bike handling.
-Although there is no substitute for hands on coaching for cyclocross technique and on bike practice, I thought I would outline some of the basics you need to consider.
+Although there is no substitute for hands-on coaching for cyclocross technique and on-bike practice, I thought I would outline some of the basics you need to consider.
 Also, VeloPro has great training plans for cyclocross races.
 So, if you haven’t signed up, give us a try.

 Here are some of the basics to get you started: